Emergency Contraception - The Morning After Pill

 Dosing of the Emergency Contraceptive Pill

-Plan B One-StepPlan B One Step is available from the pharmacy or clinic as a single tablet of 1.5 mg of levonorgestrel.
+Plan B One-StepPlan B One Step is available OTC as a single tablet of 1.5 mg of levonorgestrel.
 The tablet in Plan B One-Step should be taken as soon as possible up to 5 days after unprotected sex.
 The manufacturer recommends that Plan B One-Step be taken within 72 hours, or 3 days of unprotected sex, but studies have shown it can still be moderately effective up to 120 hours, or 5 days after unprotected sex.
 As with all emergency contraceptive pills, they are more effective the sooner they are taken.

 Next Choice or generic levonorgestrel emergency contraceptive pill